Steven Kwan Player Props: Guardians vs. Mariners

 |Games w/1+ RBI

-- The Mariners pitching staff ranked 12th in MLB last season with a collective 8.7 strikeouts per nine innings.
+- The Mariners pitching staff ranks 22nd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Mariners had the eighth-ranked team ERA among all MLB pitching staffs (3.59).
+- The Mariners' 3.38 team ERA ranks eighth among all MLB pitching staffs.

-- Mariners pitchers combined to surrender 186 total home runs last year (1.1 per game).
-That ranked 24th in baseball.
+- Mariners pitchers combine to give up six total home runs at a clip of 0.9 per game (to rank 11th in the league).

+- The Mariners will look to Gilbert (0-1) in his second start this season.

+- The right-hander last pitched on Sunday against the Cleveland Guardians, when he went six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.